Save 8%! Use SECRET8 discount code

 Answer: The wheel of causation is a model that illustrates the complex web of interactions between factors that can lead to disease.
 It shows how different factors (such as lifestyle, genetics, and environment) can interact to create a potential for disease.

-The wheel of causation is used by public health officials and researchers to identify which factors are most important in causing a particular disease so that they can develop strategies to prevent or reduce the risk of disease.
+Public health officials and researchers use the wheel of causation to identify which factors are most important in causing a particular disease so that they can develop strategies to prevent or reduce the risk of disease.

 Determinants of Health

-The idea that a person’s health is determined by a wide range of factors has been recognized in various forms throughout history.
-For example, the ancient Egyptians believed that good health was governed by a balance between the different bodily ‘humours’ – blood, yellow bile, black bile, and phlegm.
+The idea that various factors determine a person’s health has been recognized in various forms throughout history.
+For example, the ancient Egyptians believed good health was governed by balancing the different bodily ‘humours’ – blood, yellow bile, black bile, and phlegm.

 The modern idea of a web of causation developed in 1972 at a Harvard conference on primary health care.
 The meeting brought together a group of public health specialists from around the World to discuss how global inequalities could be addressed.

 The term ‘web of causation’ was coined by the American public health physician Stan Cohen, one of the participants at the Harvard conference.
-Stan Cohen described how it can be useful for public health practitioners to recognize that people are not merely passive victims of forces beyond their control, particularly when people are being blamed for their own health problems.
+Stan Cohen described how it could be helpful for public health practitioners to recognize that people are not merely passive victims of forces beyond their control, particularly when people are being blamed for their health problems.

-As such, it forms part of a prevention approach as opposed to diagnosing and treating disease once it has arisen.
+As such, it forms part of a prevention approach instead of diagnosing and treating disease once it has arisen.
 This can be described as proactive vs. reactive.

 The concept was developed by Professor A.R.
 Neugarten in the 1960s, supporting the notion that most people are not sick or unwell most of the time but that there is a web of causation underlying health and illness.

-The web of causation forms part of an ecological model which focuses on relationships between individuals, their social environment, and how they manage problems. web of causation public health should be examined
+The web of causation forms part of an ecological model that focuses on relationships between individuals, their social environment, and how they manage problems.
+Web of causation public health should be examined

 The web of causation is a framework that enables assessment of the different factors in an individual’s life which can impact their health and well-being.
 It also illustrates how these factors are interrelated.
-The model acknowledges the complexity of human social structures, showing them to be composed of systems, structures, organisations, and relationships.
-This allows for an understanding of how individual and collective actions produce effects, both positive and negative.
+The model acknowledges the complexity of human social structures, showing them to be composed of systems, structures, organizations, and relationships.
+This allows for an understanding of how individual and collective actions produce positive and negative effects.

-The web of causation is a preventive approach that functions to ensure health and well-being for all people.
-It also functions as a diagnostic tool allowing the identification of problems in order to promote change.
+The web of causation is a preventive approach that ensures health and well-being for all people.
+It also functions as a diagnostic tool, allowing the identification of problems to promote change.
 As such, it is used alongside other tools such as the strengths perspective.

 The web of causation includes the following components:

-Individual factors include genetic makeup, personality traits and values, lifestyle behaviours (diet, exercise), psychological conditions (anxiety, stress), and social networks.
+Individual factors include genetic makeup, personality traits and values, lifestyle behaviors (diet, exercise), psychological conditions (anxiety, stress), and social networks.
 These are web of causation example.

 This component is perhaps one of the most important elements in the web of causation model; it acknowledges that people are interconnected and not isolated from the influence of those around them.
 The impact upon health might be positive or negative, but it is clear that no person exists in a social vacuum.